 Type of Lip Lift Techniques

-Bullhorn Lip Lift (subnasal lip lift or indirect lip lift): This is the most common lip lift technique.
-A single incision is created in the shape of a bullhorn below the nose.
-The center and sides of the upper lip are then brought upwards.
+- Bullhorn lip lift (subnasal lip lift or indirect lip lift): This is the most common and popular lip lifting technique.
+A single incision is created in the shape of a bullhorn below the nose, in the perioral area.
+The center and sides of the upper lip are then brought upwards by removing a strip of tissue beneath the nose, which enhances the vermilion and can also help lift the corners of the mouth.
+The bullhorn lip lift may be combined with other procedures, such as corner lifts or tissue resection, for additional contouring effects.

 Lip Lift Recovery